bogste/bogste.ro/content/posts/outcome-based-services--wake‑up-call-executives-no-longer-ignore.md

 ## **4. A Hard Truth: Procurement and IT Cannot Unilaterally Buy Outcomes**

-While traditional MSP are showing a decline, with most aiming to align technical delivery with business value today, historically, IT services procurement has become a self-limiting factor.
-It ended-up wrongly focusing on cost minimization and operational stability at the expense of innovation, agility and business alignment.
+While [traditional MSP operating models are showing a decline](https://www.tsia.com/blog/pricing-strategy-in-tech-services) today, with most aiming to align service delivery with business value, historically, (IT) services procurement ended up frequently misaligned; it may have wrongly focused on cost minimization and operational stability at the expense of innovation, agility, and business resilience.

-The new paradigm demands cross-functional and cross-organizational collaboration across procurement, IT, finance, legal, operations and business units, to design, measure and govern contracted outcome-based services.
+The new paradigm demands cross-functional and cross-organizational collaboration across procurement, IT, finance, legal, operations, and business units, to design, measure, and govern contracted outcome-based services.
+ITIL (v4) even makes this a requirement for achieving shared outcomes.

+Before we explore the new way, let us first take a brief look at two historical areas that may have largely contributed to this misalignment.

 ### **4.1 Procurement’s Cost Obsession Is Outdated**

-Procurement-led RFPs for managed services have wrongly focused on cost minimization, standardization and risk avoidance.
-Please do not get me wrong, these resilience-oriented objectives are important but when combined with over-specified RFPs, they often result in contracts that prioritize operational stability over innovation, agility and business alignment.
-As a consequence, MSP have also adopted new behaviors: they positioned themselves as a governance layer, sometimes overstating the complexity of services procurement to justify their fees.
-In a mature organization, procurement, legal, IT and business teams may already have the capabilities to manage service provider relationships effectively.
+Procurement-led RFPs for managed services have focused too much on cost minimization, standardization, and risk avoidance.
+Please do not get me wrong; these resilience-oriented objectives are important, but when combined with over-specified RFPs, they often result in contracts that prioritize operational stability over innovation, adaptability, and business alignment.
+Such RFPs show up even today in the public sector tender efforts.

+As a consequence, MSPs have also adopted new behaviors: they positioned themselves as a governance layer, sometimes overstating the complexity of services procurement to justify their fees.
+In a mature organization, procurement, legal, IT, and business teams may already have the capabilities to manage service provider relationships effectively.
 Cost-plus pricing is declining, yet procurement teams still cling to it.

-Outcome-based services need new thinking patterns: a focus on flexibility, a shared risk model, and an openness towards innovation and continuous improvement.
+Consuming outcome-based services needs new thinking patterns: a focus on flexibility, a shared accountability and risk model, and an openness towards innovation and continuous improvement.

 ### **4.2 IT Cannot Own Outcomes It Does Not Control**

-The other responsible party for the perpetuating status quo, inside the modern organization, was the IT function.
-IT departments tend to negotiate SLAs for uptime and ticket closure, however true outcomes depend on factors beyond their control:
+The other responsible party for the now declining status quo, inside the service-consuming organization, may have been the IT function.
+IT departments tend to negotiate SLAs for uptime and ticket closure; however, business outcomes depend on factors beyond their control.
+For example:
- - Uptime depends on the robustness of business processes.
+ - Uptime depends on the robustness of business processes, integrated across the organization.
- - Performance depends on the product teams.
+ - Performance depends on the product teams, not only the technical infrastructure.
- - Resilience depends on a sound business architecture and risk management.
+ - Business resilience depends on sound business architecture and risk management.

-When it comes to ITIL, the guidance is even clearer: outcomes are delivered through the integration and collaboration of people, processes, partners and technology.
+When it comes to ITIL (v4), the guidance is even clearer: outcomes are delivered through the integration and collaboration of people, processes, partners, and technology.
 Your IT function alone cannot deliver them.

 ### **4.3 Cross-Functional Alignment Is Mandatory**

 Well-defined outcome-based managed services [require cross-functional collaboration, KPMG notes](https://assets.kpmg.com/content/dam/kpmgsites/ch/pdf/pathway-to-success-in-outcome-based-contracting.pdf).
 It all involves shared accountability, and a desire for continuous improvement.
 At a minimum, governance frameworks must define roles, responsibilities, and escalation paths, ensuring that all stakeholders are aligned and empowered to deliver on contractual commitments.

-In other words, business stakeholders must define the desired outcomes, finance must assess the impact on budgets and revenue recognition, legal must ensure contract enforceability, and (IT) operations must be a true partner to service providers to deliver the promised results.
+In other words, business stakeholders must define the desired outcomes, finance must assess the impact on budgets and revenue recognition, legal must ensure contract enforceability, and IT operations have to become a serious partner towards external service providers, to achieve the promised results.

-#### **4.3.1 Operational Implications for Technology Organizations**
+#### **4.3.1 Implications for Technology Organizations**

-Mostly under the same paradigm, delivering on outcome-based contracts in technology organization requires the alignment of multiple operational disciplines:
+Mostly under the same paradigm, delivering on outcome-based contracts in technology organizations requires the alignment of multiple technical and operational disciplines:

  - Site Reliability Engineering (SRE): Focuses on ensuring reliability, SLOs, incident response and related automation.
- - Developer Operations (DevOps): Drives the delivery flow, CI/CD automation, and infrastructure as code (IaC).
+ - Developer Operations (DevOps): Drives the delivery flow, CI/CD automation, and Infrastructure-as-Code (IaC).
  - Financial Operations (FinOps): Brings financial visibility, cost optimization and accountability to cloud operations.
- - Security Operations (SecOps): Integrates cyber and information security hardening principles into the managed services framework.
+ - Security Operations (SecOps): Integrates cyber and information security hardening principles into the managed services framework, and drives the operating model.

-While each discipline operates under a different "north star", their collaboration is essential for achieving measurable outcomes in uptime, performance, cost efficiency and cybersecurity.
+While each discipline operates under a different "north star," their continuous collaboration is essential for achieving measurable outcomes in uptime, performance, cost efficiency, and cybersecurity.

 --

-Today, most organizations are nowhere close to reaching this internal alignment.
-They treat outcome-based pricing just as another procurement exercise, not an organizational transformation.
-The result is predictable: outcome-driven services are perceived as having less or unclear value, and even as a failure.
+Today, most technology organizations are nowhere close to reaching this internal alignment.
+They treat outcome-based pricing as just another procurement exercise, not an organizational transformation.
+The result is moderately predictable: outcome-driven services are often perceived as having less or unclear value, and even as a failure.

 ---